idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/database.md

 - The first line defines the name (CH4(g), etc)
 - The "chi" line defines the [Spycher-Reed coefficients](fugacity.md)
-- The "Pcrit" line is used to evaluate Twonopoulos and Peng-Robinson pressure modles, and are not used in the `geochemistry` module
+- The "Pcrit" line is used to evaluate Tsonopoulos and Peng-Robinson pressure models, and are not used in the `geochemistry` module
 - The remaining data define the equilibrium reaction and its constant.

 !bibtex bibliography